jshin83/data-structures-and-algorithms/tree/BFS_README.md

 ## API
 **`breadthFirst(Tree)`**
 Not a static method.
-Accepts a Tree, return ArrayList of data in breadth first order.
+No input, return ArrayList of data in breadth first order.

+**`printBreadthFirst()`**
+Not a static method.
+No input, no output.
+Prints out node in BF order.